gleidsonmt/DashboardFx/README.md

 # 💻 Environment

-This lib is a compnent for JavaFx:   Get in the offical website [JavaFx](https://openjfx.io/), Tutorial [Getting Started](https://openjfx.io/openjfx-docs/)
+This lib is a component for JavaFx:   Get in the official website [JavaFx](https://openjfx.io/), Tutorial [Getting Started](https://openjfx.io/openjfx-docs/)

-I have a great workstation here, then I've using a gradle 7.2 and Java and JavaFx +16 on Windows.
+I have a great workstation here, then I've using a gradle 7.2 and Java and JavaFx +17 on Windows.
 (I really want to test in other systems in future).

 # 🚀 Installing
 ...